-For the first time in a number of years, the Taney Bell-ringers were able to get a ringing band together on New Year’s Eve (not always possible with the pressures of modern society) to ring out 2016 and see in 2017 with a cacophony of tuneful noise.
-After chiming the Tenor (heaviest) bell twelve times at the stroke of Midnight on December 31st, the full peal of eight bells then rang out over Dundrum for 15 minutes to welcome in 2017.
+For the second time in a row, the Taney Bell-ringers were able to get a ringing band together on New Year’s Eve to ring out 2017 and see in 2018 with a cacophony of tuneful noise.
+At the stroke of midnight the Tenor (heaviest) bell tolled twelve times after which the full peal of eight bells then rang out over Dundrum for 20 minutes to welcome in 2018.

 The Joycean Connection